 Where do Blueberries Grow?

-Blueberries on the bush start off very pale and as they ripen become the dark blue shade they are known for - hence the name!
+Blueberries on the bush start off very pale as you can see from the photo above and as they ripen become the dark blue shade they are known for - hence the name!

 Learn More about Wild Blueberries and Recipes too

 This website is dedicated to providing information about the health benefits of wild blueberries and their history.
 Some great recipes here too!